-Lunch menus for the summer term:
+Lunch menus for the Spring/Summer term:

 If you would like your child to have packed lunches we have a clear packed lunch policy.
 This was written in conjunction with the children and in light of the School food standards becoming mandatory in 2015.
 We would like to ensure that all packed lunches brought from home and consumed in school or on school trips provide pupils with healthy and nutritious food that is similar in quality to food served in schools, which is required to meet national standards.

 Packed lunches should include:

 At least one portion of fruit and one portion of vegetables every day.

 Meat, fish, eggs, or a non-dairy protein (e.g. lentils, kidney beans, chickpeas, houmous, falafel) every day.